 If you are diagnosed with esophageal cancer, your care at Rush will likely involve one or more of the following:

-- Chemotherapy: Doctors at Rush offer the latest cancer-fighting drugs.
+- Chemotherapy: Doctors at Rush offer the latest cancer-fighting chemotherapy drugs, used alone or in combination with other treatments.

-- Radiation therapy: Doctors at Rush use advanced technologies that target the cancer with high doses of radiation while protecting surrounding tissue
+- Radiation therapy: Doctors at Rush use advanced technologies that target the cancer with high doses of radiation while protecting surrounding healthy tissue.

-- Complementary therapies: Rush has a Cancer Integrative Medicine Program that offers massage, yoga, biofeedback and other therapies to help you cope with pain, loss of energy and other challenges related to cancer.
+- Complementary therapies: The supportive oncology program offers massage, yoga, biofeedback and other therapies to help you cope with pain, loss of energy and other challenges related to your cancer.